Credit:

 Creating self-care rituals and routines is important for maintaining your overall well-being and keeping your stress levels down.
 One tried-and-true way to reduce stress is with a long soak in the tub, and bath bombs can aid in your relaxation session.
 The best bath bombs add moisture to the water that can make your skin feel softer, and a little dye and fragrance for a fun, soothing atmosphere.
 Then, you can dry off with a fluffy towel, put on a robe, and face the world again.

 We tested nine of the best bath bombs at a variety of prices.
 The LifeAround2Angels Bath Bomb Set (available at Amazon) won our Best Overall title for its pleasant (but not too aggressive) scents, fun colors that did not stain the tub or skin, and great value.
-We also chose the Prima Bath Gem Effervescent CBD Mineral Soak for Relaxation & Recovery (available at Sephora) as the Best for Dry Skin because it’s super moisturizing and left the skin feeling smooth and soft.
+We also chose the Prima Bath Gem Effervescent CBD Mineral Soak for Relaxation & Recovery as the Best for Dry Skin because it’s super moisturizing and left the skin feeling smooth and soft.

 The Prima Bath Gem is our pick for dry skin because it's ultra-moisturizing on the skin.